AndreiRacasan/alternews/readme.md

 # AlterNews

-An HTML & SCSS website built for a fictitious news agency.
-Fully mobile responsive.
+Static, mobile responsive, multi-page website created for a fictitious news agency.
+Built with HTML, CSS (grid & flexbox) and SASS.

 Click <a href="https://andreiracasan.github.io/alternews/">**here**</a> for a live demo.